Green Endings

 Natural Burial

 No embalming.
 Often buried three feet deep in shroud or biodegradable container with no marker.
 May or may not be in a designated cemetery.
-Green Burial Ottawa Valley’s website lists options in closest proximity.
+Green Burial Ottawa Valley’s website lists current options in closest proximity.